Skip to main content

 Layla Kapok Pillow: Best Pillow Overall

-We chose the Layla Kapok Pillow as our Best Pillow Overall because of its combination of softness and support.
-This pillow offers a plush sleeping experience that helps keep the spine aligned for back, side, and stomach sleepers.
+We chose the Layla Kapok Pillow as our Best Pillow Overall for Back Pain.
+It offers a plush sleeping experience that helps keep the spine aligned for back, side, and stomach sleepers.
 With its adjustable interior and affordable price, we think the Layla Kapok pillow would be a good choice for most sleepers with back pain.

 Our Top Pick